A freelance writer living in Perth, WA. My blog is coming soon. Watch this space!

 Wear a poppy for Remembrance Day

-Remembrance Day is a day to remember, commemorate and honour all those who served and died for their country.
-This day is observed in Commonwealth Countries around the world, every year, on the 11th of November, with a one minutes silence at 11am.
+Remembrance Day is observed in Commonwealth Countries around the world, every year, on the 11th of November, with a one minutes silence at 11am.
+It is a day full of traditions, a day to remember, commemorate and honour all those who served and died for their country.

 In Fremantle the annual Remembrance Day Memorial Service will be held at Monument Hill Memorial Reserve, High Street in Fremantle.
 The service starts at 11am and people are asked to assemble by 10.45am.